Olivia Fox Cabane

-Olivia Fox Cabane (born in Paris, France) is an autistic American author, public speaker, and the co-founder of Kindearth.Tech.
+Alice Olivia Fox Cabane is a French and American author, public speaker, and the co-founder of The KindEarth.Tech (KET) Foundation.
 She is the former Director of Innovative Leadership for Stanford University's student accelerator, StartX.
-She grew up in Paris, with a French father (physicist Bernard Cabane) and attended French schools, eventually earning three separate master's degrees in law from the Pantheon-Sorbonne University.
 She is the author of The Charisma Myth and the co-author of The Net And The Butterfly, two books on charisma and the neuroscience of innovation, respectively.

 Life and career

 Cabane was born in Paris, France, to French physicist Bernard Cabane and American psychotherapist Celie Fox.
+She is autistic.

-She subsequently earned two law degrees in international and European business law from the Pantheon-Sorbonne University. and one in German business law from the Ludwig Maximilian University of Munich.
-She also cites her experiences growing up “socially inept” as forcing her to develop an interest in charisma out of necessity.
-After spending a year in Peru doing volunteer work, Fox Cabane moved to New York City in 2002, and later relocated with her husband to a mini urban farm in Silicon Valley, where most of her clients reside.
+Cabane earned degrees in French and European business law from the Pantheon-Assas University and in German business law from the Ludwig Maximilian University of Munich.

-Cabane divides her professional time between keynote speaking to Fortune 500 companies.
-She works pro bono for non-profit organizations.
-Her general topics include charisma, leadership, dealing with difficult people, self-confidence and self-esteem.
-Outside of writing and consulting, Cabane has worked with several universities to teach courses or direct programs.
+Cabane has worked with several universities to teach courses or direct programs.
 Her course at the University of California's Haas School of Business, where she led a series of workshops which cover techniques she originally developed for Harvard University and the Massachusetts Institute of Technology, was so popular that university staff had to guard the classroom entrance to make sure only students admitted to that course could have a seat.
 From 2013 to 2015, she was the Director of Innovative Leadership at StartX, a startup accelerator at Stanford University.

 Cabane has been featured and quoted in The Wall Street Journal, the New York Times, and the BBC.
 She has written for Forbes and The Huffington Post.
-She has been on the Board of Editors of one of the National Law Journal publications, and her education includes three master's degrees in business law from the Universities of Paris and Munich.
-She is fluent in four languages and is, as of 2018, the youngest person ever to have been appointed foreign trade advisor to the French Government since the role was created in 1898.
+She has been on the Board of Editors of one of the National Law Journal publications.
+She is the youngest person ever to have been appointed foreign trade advisor to the French Government since the role was created in 1898.

 Along with Ira Van Eelen, daughter of clean meat inventor Willem van Eelen, she founded KindEarth.Tech (KET), a foundation focusing on accelerating the global shift to a sustainable food system.
-She is known in the food world for her industry landscapes (newprotein.org) showcasing the rapid development of the alternative protein and dairy industries.
+She has produced a series of infographics showcasing the development of the alternative protein and dairy industries.